-- The family should in the first instance contact the school and arrange to meet with the Deputy Headteacher who has oversight of admissions. - Apply online by completing the in-year application form http://www.worcestershire.gov.uk/inyearapplications If you are unable to apply online, please contact Worcestershire School Admissions on 01905 822700.
+Apply online by completing the in-year application form - Worcestershire School Admissions If you are unable to apply online, please contact Worcestershire School Admissions on 01905 822700.

-CWLC will notify WCF of its decision, School Admissions will write to parents.
+CWLC will notify WCC of its decision, School Admissions will write to parents.
 Where it is not possible to offer a place, parents will be notified of the right of an appeal.